rlivingsus/misc/AllBooks.md

 - Foxx, Jamie: Act Like You Got Some Sense
 - Frankl, Viktor: Man's Search for Meaning
 - Freedman, Lawrence: The Future of War
 - Freeman, Brian (thrillers): Frost Easton: 1) The Night Bird
+- Freud, Sigmund: Civilian and its Discontents
 - Frey, Dan: The Future is Yours
 - Friedman, C.S.: Feasts of Souls
 - Friedman, George: The Next 100 Years